Friday, November something.

 Rafa won’t come down to greet his favourite little person or eat his favourite cut of meat.
 He spends the day in bed, vomiting and shitting poison.
 Everyone seems to be sick of something.
 Weird flu, stomach pain, headaches.
 One can’t spend two weeks bathing in shit and escape untouched.

 Olivia, humanity’s best hope, is stuck with me.
 But she makes the best of it.
 We know each other a little bit, so we jump right in.
-She says her dad is the best filmmaker in the world.
+She says her dad is the best fire-maker in the world.
 She knows some tricks and she can help me if I want to.
 I definitely need the help.

 Standing on her tippy toes, 8-year-old Olivia takes over the brazen fire.
 She lights sticks and makes shapes with the smoke.
 She sees hippos.
 I see my wife losing her shit (STEEEEEEEEEPH!!!!!
 GET THE BABY AWAY FROM THE FLAMES).